justinmahar/react-use-analytics-api/README.md

   - Google loads the API to `window`, but this hook pulls the API into a singleton to limit `window` dependence.
 - **🤝 Hooks stay synchronized**
   - When calling the API hook in multiple places, changes to readiness and auth will propate to all hooks, keeping them in sync.
-- **✨ Live examples and rich documentation**
+- **✨ Full examples and rich documentation**
-  - Develop easier with plenty of live examples, starting points, and rich docs.
+  - Develop easier with plenty of examples, starting points, and rich docs.
 - **And more!**

 ## Installation